gradenova/scraper-heroku-1/README.md

 **views** - rendering the pages and showing data to users

 **app.rb** - responsible for the routes, transmitting information and needs to be refactored later

+# Todo

+Check out the "projects" tab on the top of the page to see what there is to do